Qatar says Gulf Arab bloc needs reform to give it teeth

 “In the Gulf crisis our position remains unchanged - lifting the blockade and settling the differences via dialogue,” Qatari Emir Tamim bin Hamad al-Thani told the forum.

+Bahrain’s foreign minister said on Saturday there was no need for mediation as the solution lay in Doha’s hands.

+“It is not our crisis, it is Qatar’s crisis.
+So there is no need for a mediator to solve it, what it needs is for a wise person from its (Qatar’s) people,” Sheikh Khalid bin Ahmed al-Khalifa tweeted.

-Writing by Saeed Azhar; Editing by Ghaida Ghantous, William Maclean
+Writing by Saeed Azhar, Additional reporting by Asma Alsharif in Dubai, Editing by Ghaida Ghantous, William Maclean